MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## Prepare entanglement

-**Overview:**  Now let’s look at how Q# expresses ways to entangle qubits.
+Now let’s look at how Q# expresses ways to entangle qubits.
 First, we set the first qubit to the initial state and then use the `H` operation to put it into superposition.
 Then, before we measure the first qubit, we use a new operation (`CNOT`), which stands for Controlled-Not.
 The result of executing this operation on two qubits is to flip the second qubit if the first qubit is `One`.
 Now, the two qubits are entangled.
 Our statistics for the first qubit haven't changed (50-50 chance of a `Zero` or a `One` after measurement), but now when we measure the second qubit, it is __always__ the same as what we measured for the first qubit.
 Our `CNOT` has entangled the two qubits, so that whatever happens to one of them, happens to the other.
 If you reversed the measurements (did the second qubit before the first), the same thing would happen.
 The first measurement would be random and the second would be in lock step with whatever was discovered for the first.

 The first thing we'll need to do is allocate 2 qubits instead of one in `TestBellState`: